Mark: Welcome to Family First: The Wild World of Marketing to Parents. My name is Mark Giovino, CEO and founder at the Allionce Group

 But it was buy one pack and we donate one pack of whites.
 And so that really was an impactful way for us.
 Have the direct connection with the consumer where they felt that they were keeping their kids safe in the classroom, giving the wipes to teachers, but then also taking it further and protecting everybody.

 Cuz with Covid there was really, we really started to see that community mentality of keeping my neighbors safe, helps keep me safe.
 And keeping kids in school helps everybody to be safer and decrease the spread.

 Jenna: It’s an interesting question because going back to some of my initial work and marketing with like Honest Tea and in the sustainability department at Coca-Cola, there was less focus on what do I get out.
 That’s how those were founded.
 Honest Tea wasn’t necessarily founded to be top profit driving all the time.
 There was always an environmental angle to it and things like that.
 Whereas at Reckitt, we are definitely in the evolution of how we’re incorporating purpose into the company.

 I’ve seen it a couple different ways.
 And it’s never quite the same.
-But I think in general, you, we need to identify as companies and.
-What are the programs that we don’t, we can take the handcuffs off there doesn’t need to be some kind of r ROI we’re expecting out of it as long as we can get the right awareness behind it and invest into it.
+But I think in general, we need to identify as companies and what are the programs that we can take the handcuffs off there doesn’t need to be some kind of ROI we’re expecting out of it as long as we can get the right awareness behind it and invest into it.